5 critically important things you must do if you are responsible for fire safety in a care home.

 4. Fire Doors

-Having good quality fire doors in working order is essential for care homes.
+Having good quality fire doors in working order is essential for fire safety in care homes.
 These will slow down or limit the spread of fire, giving staff time to evacuate themselves and the residents.

 In fact, fire doors are a vital part of ‘horizontal evacuation’, which we explain in section 5 below and which is an important fire evacuation strategy for care homes.